 Understanding why it’s hard to let go of clothes you no longer wear is the first step.
-Once we understand what’s making us want to keep clothes we don’t wear, it easier to move past these mental blocks and effectively purge your closet.
+Often, once you understand what’s making you want to keep clothes you don’t wear or love, it’s easier to move past these mental blocks and effectively purge your closet.

 *This post contains affiliate links.
 Click here to read our full disclosure policy.*

 Why we keep clothes we don’t wear and how to move past them: